NatalliaKri/rsschool-cv/cv.md

 # Natallia Puhach
-1. Contact Info:
+### Contact Info:
+* tel.number: 8-029-746-40-75
-o	tel. number: 8-029-746-40-27 mts o	e-mail: jakarta_soul@tut.by
+* e-mail: jakarta_soul@tut.by
-2. Summary:
+### Summary:
 My goal is to be JS-developer.
 But I have no experience in web-development yet.
 I like to learn something new.
-I hope my passion and tenacity help me to become a good developer.
+I hope my passion and tenacity help me to become a good developer
-3. Skills:
+### Skills:
-o	HTML
+* HTML
-o	CSS
+* CSS
-o	JS- beginner
+* JS-beginner
-4. Code examples:
+### Code examples:
 ```
 function decimal()
 	{